 This data is also available as a spreadsheet: Download spreadsheet

 The fossil fuel grade is based on the fund’s exposure to five fossil fuel screen lists, tracking several thousand companies primarily in the energy and utility sectors.
+The grade is also impacted by exposure to companies from the fossil fuel finance screen, and the fossil fuel insurance screen.

 Top carbon reserve owners: Carbon Underground 200™